walmartlabs/concord-website/docs/getting-started/tasks.md

 <a name="use-task"/>
 ## Using Tasks

-Tasks allow you to call Java methods implemented in one of the of the project.
+Tasks allow you to call Java methods implemented in one of the projects.
 In order to be able to use a task a URL to the JAR containing the implementation has to be added as a [dependency](./concord-dsl.html#dependencies).
-Typically the JAR is published to a repository manager and a URL pointing to a the JAR in a repository is used.
+Typically the JAR is published to a repository manager and a URL pointing to the JAR in the repository is used.

 You can invoke a task via an expression or with the `task` step type.